Given the increasing use of testosterone supplements today, many men are discussing fertility issues.

 Testosterone Replacement Therapy (TRT)

-Researchers believe that testosterone in sprays and pellets may cause infertility more quickly than those from gels and steroids.
+Studies suggest testosterone sprays and pellets might lead to infertility faster than gels and steroids.

 Human Chorionic Gonadotropin (HCG)

-As an FDA-approved prescribed medication, HCG is primarily used to treat patients with fertility issues.
+As an FDA-approved medication, HCG is mainly prescribed for fertility treatments.

 Other Medications For Low T Levels

-Infertile men should monitor their hormonal levels, and semen parameters as these drugs can cause hormonal imbalances and, in some cases, reduce semen volume.
+Infertile men should track hormonal levels and semen quality, as these drugs can disrupt hormonal balance and potentially reduce semen volume.

 Natural Testosterone Boosting Supplements